Graduation and Retention Rates: Find Out if Anyone Sticks Around

 Both the on-time (two or four years depending on the degree) graduation rate of 53.5% and the overall rate of 75.1% rank Florida State University among the best in the country.

-Based on the caliber of students that attend Florida State University we would have expected a graduation rate of 72.6%.
-This is on par with the actual rate at which the college graduates students and suggests that Florida State University is performing on average when the previous academic achievement of students is factored in.
+Based on the caliber of students that attend Florida State University we would expect a graduation rate of 72.6%.
+With an actual rate that is 19.2% lower than expected, Florida State University is among the worst performing schools nationally when it comes to graduating students, based upon those students' anticipated academic achievement in college.

 Graduating From College Isn't for Everyone.
 The Majority of Non-Grads at this School Dropped Out.